Most data destruction programs support multiple data sanitization methods.

 Which data sanitization method is best?

-Overwriting an entire hard drive once with a single character will prevent any software based file recovery method from recovering data from a hard drive.
+Overwriting one or more files, or an entire hard drive, just once with a single character, should prevent any software based file recovery method from recovering data from a hard drive.
 This is almost universally agreed upon.

 According to some researchers1, a single overwriting of data is enough to prevent even advanced, hardware based methods of extracting information from hard drives meaning that most data sanitization methods are over-kill.
 This is not so agreed upon.